 The following are approximate capacities.
 The actual refill capacities may be a little different.
-When refilling, follow the procedure described in the "Maintenance and do-it-yourself" section to determine the proper refill capacity.
+When refilling, follow the procedure described in the "Do-it-yourself" section to determine the proper refill capacity.

-Capacity (Approximate) Recommended Fluids and Lubricants US measure Imp measure Liter 7 Fuel 10-7/8 gal 9 gal 41 L For additional information, refer to "Recommended fuel" in this section.
-Engine oil Drain and refill For additional information, refer to "Engine oil and oil filter recommenda- tions" in this section.
-HR16DE With oil filter change 3-3/8 qt 2-7/8 qt 3.2 L Genuine NISSAN engine oil or equivalent Engine oil with API Certification Mark Viscosity SAE 5W-30 As an alternative to this recommended oil, SAE 5W-30 or SAE 10W-30 conventional petroleum based oils may be used and meet a specifications and requirements necessary to maintain the New Vehic Limited Warranty Without oil filter change 3-1/8 qt 2-5/8 qt 3.0 L Cooling system M/T With reservoir 1-3/4 gal 1-1/2 gal 6.7 L Pre-diluted Genuine NISSAN Long Life Antifreeze/Coolant (blue) or equivalent Cooling system CVT With reservoir 1-7/8 gal 1-5/8 gal 7.2 L Pre-diluted Genuine NISSAN Long Life Antifreeze/Coolant (blue) or equivalent Manual transmission gear oil Genuine NISSAN Manual Transmission Fluid (MTF) HQ Multi 75W-85, or equivalent.
+Fluid type Capacity (approximate) nate) Recommended Fluids/Lubricants Metric Measure US Measure Imperial Measure Fuel 41 L 10-7/8 gal 9 gal For additional information, refer to "Fuel recommendation" in this section.
+Drain and refill 1: For additional information, refer to "Engine oil" in the "Do-it- Wither Wither With oil filter change 3.5 L 3-3/4 qt 3-1/8 qt Genuine "Nissan Motor Oil 5W-30 SN" is recommended.
+If the above motor oil is not available, use an equivalent motor oil that matches the above grade and viscosity.
+For additional information, refer to "Engine oil and oil filter recommendations" in this section.
+Without oil filter change 3.2 L 3-3/8 qt 2-7/8 qt As an alternative to this recommended oil, SAE 10W-30 conventional petroleum based oil may be used and meet all specifications and require- ments necessary to maintain the NISSAN New Vehicle Limited Warranty.
+Cooling system with reservoir With manual trans- mission 6.7 L 1-3/4 gal 1-1/2 gal Pre-diluted Genuine NISSAN Long Life Antifreeze/Coolant (blue) or equivalent Cooling system with reservoir With Continuously Variable Transmis- sion (CVT) 7.3 L 1-7/8 gal 1-5/8 gal Pre-diluted Genuine NISSAN Long Life Antifreeze/Coolant (blue) or equivalent Manual transmission gear oil Genuine NISSAN Manual Transmission Fluid (MTF) HQ Multi 75W-85, or equivalent.
 If Genuine NISSAN Manual Transmission Fluid HQ-Multi is not available, API GL-4, Viscosity SAE 75W-85 may be used as a temporary replacement.
 However, use Genuine NISSAN Manual Transmission Fluid HQ-Multi as soon as it is available.

-Capacity (Approximate) Recommended Fluids and Lubricants Continuously Variable Transmission (CVT) fluid Refill to the proper level according to the in- structions in the "Main- tenance and do-it- yourself" section.
-See your NISSAN Genuine NISSAN CVT Fluid NS-3 NISSAN recommends using Genuine NISSAN CVT Fluid NS-3 ONLY in NISSAN CVTs.
+Fluid type Capacity (approximate) iate) Recommended Fluids/Lubricants Metric Measure US Measure Imperial Measure Continuously Variable Transmission (CVT) fluid Genuine NISSAN CVT Fluid NS-3 NISSAN recommends using Genuine NISSAN CVT Fluid NS-3 (or equivalent) ONLY in NISSAN CVTs.
 Do not mix with other fluids.
 Using fluids that are not equivalent to Genuine NISSAN CVT Fluid NS-3 may damage the CVT.
-Damage caused by the use of fluids other than as recommended is not covered under NISSAN's New Vehicle Limited Warranty.
-Brake and clutch (if so equipped) fluid dealer or qualified workshop for service.
-Genuine NISSAN Super Heavy Duty Brake Fluid, available in mainland U.S.A. through a NISSAN dealer, or equivalent DOT 3.
-Multi-purpose grease NLGI No. 2 (Lithium soap base) Air conditioning system refrigerant - HFC-134a (R-134a) For additional information, refer to "Air conditioner system refrigerant and oil recommendations" in this section.
-Air conditioning system oil Genuine NISSAN A/C System Oil Type S or equivalent For additional information, refer to "Air conditioner system refrigerant and oil recommendations" in this section.
-Windshield-washer fluid 7/8 gal 3/4 gal 3.5 L Genuine NISSAN Windshield Washer Concentrate Cleaner & Anti- freeze or equivalent
+Damage caused by the use of fluids other than as rec- ommended is not covered under NISSAN's New Vehicle Limited Warranty.
+Brake and clutch (if so equipped) fluid Genuine NISSAN Super Heavy Duty Brake Fluid, available in mainland U.S.A. through a NISSAN dealer, or equivalent DOT 3.
+Multi-purpose grease - - - NLGI No. 2 (Lithium soap base) Air conditioning system refrigerant - HFC-134a (R-134a) For additional information, refer to "Air conditioner system refrigerant and oil recommendations" in this section.
+Air conditioning system oil - - Genuine NISSAN A/C System Oil Type DH-PR or equivalent For additional information, refer to "Air conditioner system refrigerant and oil recommendations" in this section.
+Windshield-washer fluid 3.5 L 7/8 gal 3/4 gal Genuine NISSAN Windshield Washer Concentrate Cleaner & Anti- freeze or equivalent

-RECOMMENDED FUEL
+FUEL RECOMMENDATION